Establishing HIPAA-Compliant Habits in Your Practice

 HIPAA (or the Health Insurance Portability and Accountability Act) is primarily intended to protect patients while facilitating a controlled flow of information.
 It has two main goals:

-First, it allows for portability of insurance — for example, a worker with a chronic illness can change jobs and remain insured.
+First, it was intended to protect the portability of insurance — for example, allowing a worker with a chronic illness to change jobs and remain insured.

 Second, it encourages electronic record-keeping, billing, and exchange of information as an effective way of reducing health care costs.